Simple Queue Service (SQS)

 With LocalStack, you can conveniently test SQS Query API calls without the need to sign or include AUTHPARAMS in your HTTP requests.

-For instance, you can use a basic cURL command to send a SendMessage command along with a MessageBody attribute:
+For instance, you can use a basic curl command to send a SendMessage command along with a MessageBody attribute:

 $ curl "http://sqs.us-east-1.localhost.localstack.cloud:4566/000000000000/localstack-queue?Action=SendMessage&MessageBody=hello%2Fworld"